HPCE/hpce-2017-cw6/readme.md

 HPCE 2017 CW6
 =============

+_(2017/12/04 : Clarifying (again) the stress penalty, to make the documentation match the code._

 _(2017/11/28 : See the end of the readme for some additional notes)_

 The goal of this coursework is to take an existing library